| Vitamin K | |||||

 Symptoms of vitamin K deficiency

-- Blood Clotting - blood has a number of different clotting factors – substances that help it form clots to stop bleeding from cuts, bruises and other injuries.
+- Blood Clotting - blood has a number of different clotting factors, which are substances that help it form clots to stop bleeding from cuts, bruises and other injuries.
 Vitamin K is needed to help the liver make prothrombin (factor II), the most important of the clotting factors.
-Some of the other factors, including factors VII, IX and X, are also made in your liver and also depend on vitamin K. Without clotting factors, blood clots very slowly or not at all, so even a small cut can bleed for a long time and even a minor bang can cause a big bruise
+Some of the other factors, including factors VII, IX and X, are also made in the liver and also depend on vitamin K. Without clotting factors, blood clots very slowly or not at all, so even a small cut can bleed for a long time and even a minor injury can cause a big bruise

-- Osteoporosis - vitamin K is needed to help the bones take calcium and put it in the right place and hold it other.
-If there is not enough vitamin K, bone cannot be very well formed.
-In the long run, a shortage of vitamin K can lead to osteoporosis - bones that are brittle and break easily.
+- Osteoporosis - vitamin K is needed to help the bones absorb calcium from food and allocate it to the right places in the bones.
+If there is not enough vitamin K, bone cannot be very well formed and in the long run, a shortage of vitamin K can lead to osteoporosis - bones that are brittle and break easily.
 Researchers believe that once osteoporosis starts, vitamin K may help to slow down the process.
 This is still being researched

 - Vitamin K kills cancer cells - so far, only in test tubes in the laboratory, Vitamin K seems to slow down or kill tumour cells just as well as powerful anti-cancer drugs.
 Research is continuing in this important area